obsidianmd/obsidian-help/en/Import notes/Import from Notion.md

 9. Select **Import** and wait until import is complete
 10. You're done!

-## Tips for a successful migration
+## Troubleshooting

-Here are some tips to avoid common challenges other community members experienced while migrating.
+If you run into issues while importing from notion:

-- Double check you **exported Notion as HTML** (see [#186](https://github.com/obsidianmd/obsidian-importer/issues/186))
+- Make sure you use **HTML** as the export format in Notion, **not Markdown**.
-- If Obsidian crashes, **disable your community plugins and try again** (see [#195](https://github.com/obsidianmd/obsidian-importer/issues/195))
+- If Obsidian appears to freeze during import, disable community plugins and try again.

 Run into something else?
-Search [issue in the importer repository](https://github.com/obsidianmd/obsidian-importer/issues) to see if others have experienced it.
+Search [the Importer repository](https://github.com/obsidianmd/obsidian-importer/issues) to see if others have experienced it.